Navy Officer (Former)

 What countries have the strongest naval forces, and do any of them measure up to the Americans?

-Asked by USA almost 10 years ago
+Asked by USA over 10 years ago

 The US Navy is the best.
 Not really debatable at all.
 China's and Russia's army and air force are powerful, but their Navies can not compare to the United States Navy.